switchupcb/copygen/examples/automatch/README.md

 # Example: Automatch

-The automatch examples uses the automatcher to match three models with varying level of depth:
+The automatch example uses the automatcher to match three models with varying level of depth:
 ```go
 // 0
 type Account // domain